-As noted above, on June 25, 2009, the Committee approved certain amendments to the Company's benefit plans, including the Stock Plans, that modify the definition of retirement eligibility under each of the Stock Plans to mean a combination of age and years of service with the Company totaling 65 or greater, with a minimum required age of 55 and a minimum requirement of five years of service, Messrs.
-McCallister, Bloem and Murray each meet the eligibility requirements for retirement, and therefore in the event of retirement, the options granted to each of them in 2010 and 2011, and restricted stock awarded to them in 2011 (except for the restricted stock units awarded to Messrs.
-Bloem and Murray in November of 2011) would in each case continue to vest according to their original vesting schedule upon retirement.
-The November 2011 restricted stock units awarded to Messrs.
-Bloem and Murray were for retention purposes and therefore were not subject to continued vesting upon retirement.
+As noted above, on June 25, 2009, the Committee approved certain amendments to the Company's benefit plans, including the Stock Plans, that modify the definition of retirement eligibility under each of the Stock Plans to mean a combination of age and years of service with the Company totaling 65 or greater, with a minimum required age of 55 and a minimum requirement of five years of service.
+For additional information on the stock options and restricted stock held by each of our Named Executive Officers, please refer to the table entitled, "Outstanding Equity Awards at Fiscal Year End" in this proxy statement.
 The table above does not include amounts that would be realized from this continued vesting of stock option and restricted stock awards.